justinm0rgan/kings_county_housing_project/README.md

 ## Business Problem

 This project's goal was to develop a model that accurately predicts housing prices in Kings County, Washington.
 This model can subsequently be used by many constituents within the real estate industry.
-Agents and brokers will be able to utilize their doman specific knowledge as well as this model, to predict trends in housing prcies.
-Additionally, homebuyers and sellers, could use this to to help assist with the decision making process on when to buy or sell a home.
+Agents and brokers will be able to utilize their domain specific knowledge as well as this model, to predict trends in housing prices.
+Additionally, home-buyers and sellers, could use this to to help assist with the decision making process on when to buy or sell a home.

 That being said, the main question was:
 * _What attributes of the data contributed to higher housing prices, and which of those had a greater effect?_

-Once the aforementioed was answered, features could be included and engineered, that would best contribute to the models ability to predict housing prices.
+Once the aforementioned was answered, features could be included and engineered, that would best contribute to the models ability to predict housing prices.

 ## Data

-The data being used for this project provdied various attributes for homes that had sold from _5/2/2014 - 5/27/2015_.
-The `price` target variable was included, which allowed comparision of relationships between the various attributes and the target.
+The data being used for this project provided various attributes for homes that had sold from _5/2/2014 - 5/27/2015_.
+The `price` target variable was included, which allowed comparison of relationships between the various attributes and the target.

 The data schema is as follows: